 TCONFIG8 is the name of a file that is placed in the UTILS directory under the Thoroughbred Basic home directory.
 This file contains specifications and definitions that enable Thoroughbred Basic to manage your terminal hardware.
-For more information on the TCONFIG8 File, please refer to Volume II of this manual.
+For more information on the TCONFIG8 File, please refer to the Thoroughbred Basic Customization and Tuning Guide - System Files.

 Thoroughbred Dictionary-IV is one of the application development systems.
 It can provide many resources to Thoroughbred Basic.
-For more information on these resources please refer to the chapter on the Dictionary-IV Interface in the Thoroughbred Basic Developer Guide.
+For more information on these resources please refer to the section on the Dictionary-IV Interface in the Thoroughbred Basic Developer Guide.